Lawrence Rothman

 Lawrence Rothman (born June 19, 1982) is an American singer-songwriter based in Los Angeles.
-Their debut album The Book of Law was released on October 13, 2017 via Downtown Records/Interscope.
-The album was produced by Rothman and Justin Raisen (Charli XCX, Sky Ferreira), and features contributions from Angel Olsen, Kim Gordon, Marissa Nadler, Charli XCX, Kristin Kontrol, Duff McKagan of Guns N’ Roses, among others.
-Rothman has toured North America with Marissa Nadler, Cass Mccombs, Spoon, Rhye, Twin Shadow, Little Dragon and Tei Shi, and internationally with Iggy Pop, Active Child, Majical Cloudz, and Jennylee (Warpaint).
-As a producer and songwriter, Rothman has worked with Angel Olsen, SASAMI, Girl in Red, Kali Uchis, Alison Mosshart, Marissa Nadler, Kim Gordon, Courtney Love, Lucinda Williams, Amanda Shires, and more.
+Their most recent album The Plow That Broke the Plains was released in 2024.

 Biography

 Early life

 Rothman was born and raised in a middle class area of St. Louis, Missouri.
-They are Jewish.
+Rothman was raised in a Jewish and Catholic family.
 From a young age, Rothman identified as gender-fluid, wearing makeup and presenting in an androgynous style.
 Rothman was homeschooled until second grade and was bullied after entering the public school system.

-From the age of 13, Rothman formed a number of punk, alternative rock and hip-hop bands, and toured throughout the United States.
+From the age of 13, Rothman formed a number of punk, alternative rock and hip-hop bands and toured throughout the United States.
 During this period, Rothman was physically assaulted by three off-duty National Guardsmen after performing a club in Texas.
-At 17, they left home and moved to Chicago with no support from their parents.
-Living with a cousin, Rothman encountered artists and musicians who helped them come to terms with their non-binary identity.
+Without the help of their parents, they relocated to Chicago when they were 17 years old.
+Rothman came into contact with musicians and artists while living with a relative, who assisted them in accepting their non-binary identity.
 From 2002 to 2011, Rothman fronted the punk rock band Living Things under the name Lillian Berlin.